 If you’ve ever spent time actually tracking the outcome of your decisions, you’ll see that you’re wrong more often than you’re right.
 When we looked at the outcomes of 330 marketing tests we ran at Ladder, we had a failure rate of 57%.

-When we can’t trust our own judgement, it’s imperative that we use data to make better decisions… but how?
+When we can’t trust our own judgement, it’s imperative that we use marketing data to make better decisions… but how?

 My solution?
 Cascading Significance.

-How Cascading Significance works
+How Cascading Significance in Marketing Works

 Done correctly, you’ll get all the benefits of being scientific and data-driven without sacrificing the speed of making gut decisions.